jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

    jupyter labextension develop . --overwrite

 Then rebuilding your extension and refreshing JupyterLab in the browser should pick up changes in your prebuilt extension source code.

-If Windows is used, please, take a look how to configure Windows :ref:`important-for-windows-users`
+If using Windows, you may need to configure your operating system for the ``develop`` command described above to work, please see the note: :ref:`important-for-windows-users`

 If you are developing your prebuilt extension against the JupyterLab source repo, you can run JupyterLab with ``jupyter lab --dev-mode --extensions-in-dev-mode`` to have the development version of JupyterLab load prebuilt extensions.
 It would be best if you had in mind that the JupyterLab packages that your extension depends on may differ from those published; this means that your extension doesn’t build with JupyterLab dependencies from your node_modules folder but those in JupyterLab source code.